learn-co-curriculum/cssi-10.6-app-project-plan/README.md

-<a href='https://learn.co/lessons/cssi-10.6-app-project-plan' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-10.6-app-project-plan' title='PROJECT PLAN'>PROJECT PLAN</a> on Learn.co and start learning to code for free.</p>